Bus driver: New Zealand

 Bus and coach drivers require either a class 2 or class 4 heavy vehicle licence corresponding to the weight and number of axles of their vehicle.
 Drivers must apply for a P (passenger) endorsement from NZ Transport Agency and hold a large passenger service licence to take fare-paying passengers.

 Drivers of school buses for special needs children must comply with SESTA requirements.

 Singapore

 Bus captains generally require a class 3 or class 4 license to drive.
 Some companies have different rules.

 Most bus captains in Singapore work for the major public operators in the country such as SBS Transit and SMRT.

 Tower Transit Singapore and Go-Ahead Singapore are foreign bus companies operating in Singapore.
 An average bus captain makes about $2000 to $3000 a month.
 Although some companies have been offering more recently.

 Most bus captains tend to work long hours and raises concerns for the public transport industry in the country.
 Majority of the bus captains are foreigners because most Singaporeans do not prefer working as such.
 Companies aim to employ more local workers.

+Sweden

+Berta Persson (1893-1961) was the first woman bus driver in Sweden.
+Nicknamed Buss-Berta, she drove the Kappelshamn-Visby bus route between 1927 and 1934.